Publish date September 11, 2018

 Please give now to our 2018 Hurricane Recovery Appeal to help the communities most in need as quickly as possible during hurricane season.

-The hurricanes/typhoons currently being monitored and considered for recovery funding include:
+The hurricanes/typhoons currently being monitored and considered for recovery funding are listed below.

 Florence is expected to stall and dump up to 50 inches in North Carolina through the weekend, and surrounding states may see record rainfall as well.
 Rescue operations are underway in places like New Bern where hundreds of people were rescued from the rising water Friday.
 Damages are currently estimated to be between 10 and 60 billion.